Robot assembly station, dosing stationEpson

 Design: SCARA (4-axis robot)

-Nominal Load Capacity: 5 kg, Maximum: 10 kg
+Load capacity: nominal 5 kg, max.
+10 kg

-Horizontal Reach: 850 mm
+Horizontal reach: 850 mm

-Vertical Reach: Axis 3: 420 mm
+Vertical reach: Axis 3: 420 mm

-Orientation Range: J4: +/- 360°
+Orientation reach: J4: +/- 360°

-Repeatability (Horizontal): +/- 0.025 mm
+Horizontal repeatability: +/- 0.025 mm

-Repeatability (Vertical, J3): +/- 0.01 mm
+Vertical repeatability: J3: +/- 0.01 mm

-Maximum Working Range: Axis 1: +/- 152°, Axis 2: +/- 152.5°, Axis 3: 420 mm, Axis 4: +/- 360°
+Max. operating range: Axis 1: +/- 152°, Axis 2: +/- 152.5°, Axis 3: 420 mm, Axis 4: +/- 360°

-Maximum Operating Speed: J1, J2: +/- 11,000 mm/s, J3: +/- 2,350 mm/s, J4: +/- 2,400°/s
+Max. operating speed: J1, J2: +/- 11,000 mm/s, J3: +/- 2,350 mm/s, J4: +/- 2,400 °/s

-Permissible Inertia: nominal 0.02 kg*m², maximum 0.25 kg*m²
+Permissible moment of inertia: nominal 0.02 kg*m², max.
+0.25 kg*m²

-User Wiring (electrical): 1x D-Sub 9 pin, 1x D-Sub 15 pin
+User cabling, electrical: 1x D-Sub 9 pin, 1x D-Sub 15 pin

-Z-Axis: Outer diameter: 25 mm
+Z-axis: Outer diameter: 25 mm

-Press-in Force: 250 N
+Pressing force: 250 N

 Weight: 48 kg